Realistic New Year’s Resolutions To Help Mental Health And Stress

 Do New Year’s resolutions stick?

-Although New Year's resolutions are popular, with nearly 40% of Americans reporting making resolutions in 2023, the outcomes can often be disheartening.
+Although New Year's resolutions are popular, with nearly 40% of Americans reporting making resolutions in 2023, the outcomes of new year’s resolutions can often be disheartening.
 Despite the widespread popularity of resolutions, evidence suggests less than 10% of people follow through on them completely.
 They may have made partial improvements, but the study found that most did not attain the success they hoped for over the past year.

 Which resolutions are the most achievable?
-The best New Year’s resolutions to set this year
+The most realistic New Year’s resolutions to set this year

 Evidence suggests that common and typical resolutions tend to be the most successful.
 Common resolutions may be the best New Year’s resolutions because they typically come with strong support communities, better resources, and positive goal-attainment behaviors.
 These benefits can make all the difference in whether you reach your goals.